 One of the main ambitions of the project is to launch and to question such models of posthumanist imagination.
 Core and concept for this delivers Celan's poem "Anabasis'', which represents for the philosopher Alain Badiou a certain technique of being at home in uncharted territories, in the constitutively strange of the material of a landscape, in the self-disciplined restlessness.
 And further, how much confrontation can Donna Haraway's concept of the "compost-ability" of man ("We are humus not Homo") withstand, if it is actually connected to a commemorative culture that is strongly influenced by issues of identity, or if held over the actual grave edges of the destruction of the 20th century.
 Likewise, the utopian dispositions of these hybrid, unstable object worlds should be illuminated and are to be made fruitful for art (Dark Ecology, Speculative Realism).

-10 artists will be selected for the project in equal proportions from Germany and Ukraine (relevant is the place of work and residence, not the nationality).
+10 artists were selected for the project in equal proportions from Germany and Ukraine (the place of work and residence, not the nationality was of relevance).
 The artists will receive a total grant of 800 EUR or an equivalent in UAH for the project phase including the production costs of their contributions.
 During the two-week residency phase in the second half of July, the artists are invited to participate in internal online events with selected guests.
 The artistic contributions will be published digitally and exclusively on the project site anabasis.space.

 Here you can find short essays from the curators of the residence: Oleksandr Sushynskii and Sebastian Unger: